Unbiased Bike Reviews, Guides & How-To's

 |Reliable Shimano Sora groupset|

-Apart from the carbon fork, this bargain package also contains a 2×9 drivetrain with Shimano Altus and Acera derailleurs, which are an excellent choice for entry-level riders who often don’t use the full potential of their bikes.
+Apart from the carbon fork, this bargain package also contains a 2×9 drivetrain with Shimano Acera and Alivio derailleurs, which are an excellent choice for entry-level riders who often don’t use the full potential of their bikes.

 This price tag also still gets you a pair of Tektro hydraulic disc brakes, which is another big plus.
 However, the tires on Quick 3 are Schwalbe Spicer, which are 35 mm wide.
 They might be a bit slow for some urban riders, even though they are much more comfortable and stable than 32 mm ones.